nodemasterpro/deploy-node-berachain/README.md

 This repository contains Ansible scripts for installing, updating, and removing an Aleo node on Linux systems.
 The playbook simplifies the process of setting up an Aleo node, managing its services, and viewing logs for debugging and monitoring.

 ## Prerequisites
-A Linux system Ubuntu 22.04 TLS with root or sudo privileges.
+A Linux system Ubuntu 22.04 TLS with root.
 Git and Ansible installed on your machine.
 Getting Started